Key to the Animals

 including a strong contingent of "vegans" who won't eat any animal or use

 any animal derived products for anything.
-Egg and milk products are off
+Eggs, milk products and honey

-their menu because they amount to "exploiting animals".
-Of course, they
+are off their menu because they amount to "exploiting animals".
+Of

 The U.S. is also host to many large and strong immigrant communities and